 - Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) William and Dorothy Ferrell Scholarship

 Legally blind students looking to pursue a career in the field of services to persons who are blind or visually impaired are eligible for this $1,000 scholarship.
 It is open to people of all countries.
 Applicants are required to submit letters of recommendation and a brief autobiographical sketch.
-The deadline to apply is in May of 2018.

 - Dean Ritter Foundation Scholarship